 Mealworms are the larvae of the mealworm beetle, Tenebrio molitor, also called the darkling beetle or tenebrio beetle.
-The larvae themselves may also be called yellow mealworms or golden grubs, and they're pure gold for the birds that eat them.
+The larvae may also be called yellow mealworms or golden grubs, and they're pure gold for the birds that eat them.

 With a size from 1-1.5 inches long, these insects are a rich source of protein that is necessary for muscle development in birds.
-At the same time, however, they are low in calcium and should not be the exclusive food offered at backyard feeders.
+At the same time, however, they are low in calcium and should not be the exclusive food offered at feeders.

 Mealworm beetles do not fly and the insects do not pose a threat to humans.
 There have been some reports of breathing problems similar to asthma, however, when discarded molts and other debris from raising mealworms is allowed to accumulate excessively.